Generation NP is the hub for verified Nurse Practitioners

 Social is here to stay!
 But what makes Generation NP uniquely social is the user’s ability to follow invite and share every piece of content or conversations on the network.
 We’ve created an experience that allows you be the driving force behind your collaboration and communication possibilities.
 Join Generation NP and see for yourself!

-Stay connected to Nurse Practitioners through the new Generation NP Mobile App.
-Currently live and available for iPhone, Android phones, iPad and Android Tablet.
+Stay connected to through the Generation NP Mobile App.
+Available for iPhone, Android phones, iPad and Android Tablet.

 We welcome your feedback because we strive to add value to your daily life as an Nurse Practitioners.
 After all, this network was created by Nurse Practitioners, for Nurse Practitioners.
 Please do not hesitate to contact us with questions, suggestions or concerns.